-What are the resources for customer support folks who want to deepen their knowledge, grow their skillsets and careers, and connect with likeminded professionals?
+What are the tools and resources every customer support professional needs to deepen their knowledge, grow their skillsets and careers, and connect with likeminded professionals?

 It can be difficult to find and choose the customer support tools that work best for your team, and the resources that will help you and your team grow, when the firefighting (and constantly-evolving) nature of the work can sometimes silo you from the community at large.

 But there’s no need to go it alone!
 We’ve put together the ultimate list of customer support tools and resources for support professionals to build on their knowledge and connect with others in the field.

 The customer support tools you need to do your job will depend a lot on your company, the products and services you provide, and the support channels you’ve chosen to best assist your customers.
 Our own support team obviously uses Help Scout for customer conversations and our knowledge base.
 But since Help Scout was built to be a component (a key component, but still a component) in multi-channel support stacks by design, we rely on other tools too: